wacncontent/CustomizeTool/output/articles/xplat-cli.md

 >[AZURE.NOTE] The Resource Manager mode and Azure Service Management mode are mutually exclusive.
 That is, resources created in one mode cannot be managed from the other mode.

-For more information on working with the Resource Manager using the Azure CLI, see [Using the Azure CLI with the Resource Manager][cliarm].
+For more information on working with the Resource Manager using the Azure CLI, see [Using the Azure CLI with the Resource Manager][/documentation/articles/cliarm].

 ### Working with services in Azure service management mode